JuliaMolSim/Molly.jl/docs/src/examples.md

 ## Making and breaking bonds

 There is an example of mutable atom properties in the main docs, but what if you want to make and break bonds during the simulation?
-In this case you can use a `GeneralInteraction` to make, break and apply the bonds.
+In this case you can use a `PairwiseInteraction` to make, break and apply the bonds.
 The partners of the atom can be stored in the atom type.
 We make a logger to record when the bonds are present, allowing us to visualize them with the `connection_frames` keyword argument to `visualize` (this can take a while to plot).
 ```julia